lekside1/portfolio/README.md

   - `git add dist -f`
   - `git commit -m "update dist folder"`
   - `git subtree push --prefix dist origin gh-pages`

-### Automatic method using npm package "gh-pages"
-- Run command `npm run deploy`
-- This will cause the `predeploy` and `deploy` scripts defined in package.json to run
-- It will take the latest /dist folder push it into the gh-pages branch